Unleash/unleash-android-proxy-sdk/README.md

 implementation("io.getunleash:unleash-android-proxy-sdk:${unleash.sdk.version}")
 ```

+### Minimum Android SDK
+- Currently aiming for a minimum SDK level of 21.
+Keeping in tune with OkHttp's requirement.

 ### Now configure your client instance

 You should use this as a singleton to avoid file contention on cache directory.